yasminbadran/Car-Rental-Showroom-Management-System/README.md

 - Test drive booking form
 - Admin dashboard

+The GUI files are available in the uploaded `GUI.rar` file.

 ## What I Learned

 Through this project, I practiced how to build a structured application using C++ and OOP.
 I also learned how to organize code into multiple files, handle data using text files, and connect the main system logic with a simple GUI.